cbcrc/rc-oauth2-client/README.md

         scope: "",          //oauth 2.0 scope paramter
         state: "",          //optional - oauth 2.0 state paramter
                             //default = ""
+        cookieMode:false    //optional - persist userinfo payload using cookies rather than the default local storage mechanism
+                            //default = false
+                            //Attention: cookies are not recommended and should only be used if you have a compelling reason not to use local storage
     }
     ```
       If you have set *context* to 2, then the settings will accept the following object:
     ```javascript
     {
-        vfDependant: false  //if Viafoura dependant actions must be taken.
+        vfDependant: false,  //if Viafoura dependant actions must be taken.
 Ex: Write viafoura session cookie
-                            //Default = false
+                             //default = false
-         done: null         //a function/delegate with signature function(state /*String*/){}
+         done: null,         //a function/delegate with signature function(state /*String*/){}
                              //called when an access token has been granted
-         fail: null         //a function/delegate with signature
+         fail: null,         //a function/delegate with signature
                              //function(errorMessage /*String*/, state /*String*/){}
                              //on access token grant error
+        cookieMode:false     //optional - persist access token payload using cookies rather than the default local storage mechanism
+                             //default = false
+                             //Attention: cookies are not recommended and should only be used if you have a compelling reason not to use local storage

     }
     ```